-I’m 53, married with a son 31 and daughter 27 and have lived and worked in Chesterfield for 20 years.
-I am a relationship director in the business banking team at NatWest.
+I am a Relationship Director in the Commercial Banking team at NatWest.
 NatWest through one of its constituent banks was the first bank in Chesterfield opening its doors for the first time on 30th June 1808.
 The Branch was based in the Shambles but later moved to its current site on the corner of Glumangate and Market Place.
 The Bank is proud of its long association with Chesterfield and the support and service it has given to the community over the years.

 What do you like best about living in Chesterfield and why?